 2017 Kickoff Event

 $1,000 and an iPad will be given away!

 This club was created to provide a classroom where you can learn about money without anyone selling you a product or service.
 Each class (we meet one time each week) is open to anyone and everyone who is ready to learn.
 Every class is FREE and the information you will learn can change the course of your life.
 Believe it!

 Here are the upcoming classes.

-The Monday night class that delves into all things money (credit, debt, buying homes and cars, insurance, etc.) will be held in Ballroom A inside Maucker Union on the main floor.
+The Monday night class that delves into all things money (credit, debt, buying homes and cars, insurance, etc.) will be held in the University Room downstairs in Maucker Union.

-The Thursday night class, Investing 101 (an in-depth look into the world of investing from A to Z), will be held in the ScholarSpace Room on the 2nd Floor of the UNI Library.
+The Thursday night class, Investing 101 (an in-depth look into the world of investing from A to Z), will be held in the University Room as well in Maucker Union.